On the Salish Coast,

 Vancouver BC Wine Trail

-Premium Content includes a scenic guide to vineyards and tasting rooms from the city of Vancouver to the country roads of Chilliwack.
-An overview of the Fraser Valley Wine Region with golfing and fine dining amenities on route.
+A back roads guide through the Fraser Valley’s vineyards and estates, a scenic guide to vineyards and tasting rooms from the City of Vancouver to the country roads of Chilliwack, with golfing and fine dining amenities on route.

 notes